Expungement

 Esteban Criminal Lawyers

-Expert criminal law firm in Barcelona with exclusive dedication to criminal law and acting throughout the country.
+Expert criminal law firm in Barcelona exclusively dedicated to criminal law and acting nationwide.
 Numerous successful cases endorse our trajectory.
-Call us and let’s talk about the best way to defend you.
+Call us, and let’s discuss the best way to defend you.

 Expungement of criminal records in the case of legal entities

-In the case of legal entities, criminal records can also be expunged in the same way as for individuals, except if the dissolution or definitive prohibition of activities has been agreed, in which case, the criminal records will be cancelled after 50 years computed from the day following the final sentence.
+In the case of legal entities, criminal records can also be expunged in the same way as for individuals, except if the dissolution or definitive prohibition of activities has been agreed upon, in which case, the criminal records will be canceled after 50 years computed from the day following the final sentence.

-In the case of legal persons, the following will be considered serious penalties:
+In the case of legal persons, the following will be considered severe penalties:

 • Fine by installments or proportional.

 • Dissolution of the legal entity.
-The dissolution will produce the definitive loss of its legal personality, as well as its capacity to act in any way in the legal traffic, or to carry out any kind of activity, even if lawful.
+The dissolution will produce the definitive loss of its legal personality and capacity to act in any way in the legal traffic or to carry out any activity, even if lawful.

 • Suspension of its activities for a period not exceeding five years.